 Driven by the fear that merely discussing [definitive gun control measures] would alienate the political mainstream…they nibble around the edges of half solutions and good intentions dramatically out of sync with the reality of gun violence in America.

 At the annual dinner on October 22, Josh will expand on this theme in his keynote address, Gun Violence in America: A Preventable Epidemic.

 If you haven’t already made reservations for the annual dinner, please click on this link for more information and to make your reservations now.
+(This link was deactivated following the deadline to make reservations on October 18.)
 And please encourage colleagues, family members, and friends to attend the dinner as well.
 Please also contact your members of Congress and let them know that you demand the enactment of definitive gun control laws in our country comparable to the stringent laws that have long been in effect in every other high income democratic country of the world – countries in which mass shootings are rare or non-existent and in which overall rates of gun violence are much lower than in the United States.
 Finally, if you haven’t already done so, please become an official paid member of Americans Against Gun Violence via the Join/Donate page of this website, and please make an additional donation if you’re able.